-• The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG was not currently meeting however had submitted proposals for improvements to the practice management team.
-For example, the PPG requested telephone consultation with GPs as an alternative to a physical consultation/ appointment and this was implemented.

-• The practice had gathered feedback from staff through staff survey, staff meetings, appraisals and discussion.
+- The practice had gathered feedback from patients through their virtual patient participation group (PPG) and through surveys and complaints received.
+The PPG did not meet regularly but did carry out patient surveys and submit proposals for improvements to the practice management team.
+For example, a new telephone system was implemented due to complaints regarding the lines being congested and an access audit was undertaken due to feedback from the PPG regarding waiting times. - The practice had gathered feedback from staff generally through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
-Staff told us they felt involved and engaged to improve how the practice was run.
+Staff told us they felt involved to improve how the practice was run.